 2. Meal planning allows you to shop less often.
-In this era grocery shopping was done more often since the technological advances of the refrigerator was still new and not everyone owned one.
+In these vintage time periods grocery shopping was done more often since the technological advances of such “labor saving devices” as the refrigerator was still new and not everyone owned one.

 3. Meal planning allows you to cook for more than one meal which means less time in the kitchen cooking and cleaning.
-Things such as cooking the meat for two meals at once and preserving the one until it is needed either the next day or later in the week.
+Things such as cooking the meat for two meals at once and preserving the one (such as in the freezer) until it is needed either the next day or later in the week.
 And also utilizing leftovers for a completely new meal.

-4. Meal planning allows you to know what’s for dinner in advance so you can cook up some items earlier in the day when you may have more free time.
+4. Meal planning allows you to know what’s for dinner in advance so you can cook up some of the items earlier in the day.
+Then you may have more free time!
+Woot woot!!
 We all know what it’s like to cook up that meal at the last minute.
 Getting things such as breads and salads out of the way early on mean less rush when dinner time is imminent.

 Summing it all up Mrs. Frederick outlined the solution for the three-meals-a-day problem of the early 20th century.

-1.Write out your day’s menu with well balanced meals.
+1.Write out your day’s menu that includes well balanced meals.